 Trinity supports and actively participates in ASP.
-For more information about Trinity’s next mission trip, or to receive an application, contact the church Office at 908-852-3020.
+For more information about Trinity’s next mission trip, or to receive an application, contact the church office at 908-852-3020.
 In addition, please visit the ASP website.

 Trinity Student Mission Trips

-Our students are actively involved in mission serving and partnering those in our community, northern NJ, Philadelphia, Washington D.C., and Appalachia (as described above).
+Our students are actively involved in mission serving and partnering with those in our community, northern NJ, Philadelphia, Washington D.C., and Appalachia (as described above).

 What started in 1984 by a group in Dobbs Ferry, has grown to a collaborative effort of more than 150 community organizations.
 For over two years, the Midnight Run team at Trinity has conducted monthly Midnight and Breakfast runs into New York City.

-Each month, clothing, bags of toiletries and food are distributed to the homeless at various stops in the city.
+Each month, clothing, bags of toiletries, and food are distributed to the homeless at various stops in the city.
 Midnight Run participants—all adults—testify to the very moving and enriching experience they receive as relationships with individuals in the city are developed.

 For information regarding the Midnight Run Organization visit www.midnightrun.org.

 An inter-church holistic ministry dedicated to presenting the love of Christ to the youth of Washington DC.
-The Porch strives to make disciples of Jesus Christ by providing a safe and welcoming space for the youth of DC to know, receive and respond to God’s love and healing.
+The Porch strives to make disciples of Jesus Christ by providing a safe and welcoming space for the youth of DC to know, receive, and respond to God’s love and healing.